-Applications will be reviewed and prioritized by the Specialty Courts Advisory Council (SCAC).
-The SCAC will assess and score each application and then report its findings to the PSO.
-The PSO will make all final funding decisions based on eligibility, reasonableness, availability of funding, cost-effectiveness, state priorities and strategies, and/or other relevant factors.
+Peer/Merit Review: The Office of the Governor will convene a panel, to include the Specialty Courts Advisory Council (SCAC), to review and score applications in an effort to prioritize funding.
+The merit review panel will assess and score each application on a 100-point scale, and then report its findings to the Office of the Governor.
 For adult drug courts (including alcohol/DWI courts), adherence to the Adult Drug Court Best Practice Standards will be an important factor in decisions.
-In addition, projects that serve primarily low-risk participants, will not be considered for funding.
+PSO will generally not fund projects that serve primarily low-risk participants, as determined by a TRAS assessment.